-- In a large bowl, beat together the remaining ¼ cup of peanut butter, eggs, milk, sugar, cinnamon, vanilla extract and salt until everything is well-mixed.
+- In a large bowl, beat together the ¼ cup of peanut butter, eggs, milk, sugar, cinnamon, vanilla extract, and salt until everything is well-mixed.

-- Heat up the skillet over medium heat.
-Have the butter, bread, and egg mixture on hand along with a spatula and a plate(s) to hold the cooked toast.
+- Heat up a large skillet over medium heat.
+Have the butter, bread slices, and egg mixture on hand along with a spatula and a plate(s) to hold the cooked toast.

 - When the skillet is hot, add in a small pat of butter and move the pan to coat the surface as the butter melts.
 Dip a slice of bread into the egg mixture and coat both sides thoroughly.
 Place it into the skillet.

 - Cook it for about 1 minute until the side is lightly browned; flip it over and cook the other side for another minute or so until it is browned, too.
 Transfer the cooked slice to a plate.
 (You can also put the slices on a sheet pan in the oven set to 200°F to keep them warm.)